Asymptotic enumeration of normal and hybridization networks via tree decoration: Introduction

 We also introduce a further notion associated with any $k$-fold decorated tree $(T_k,\omega_k)$.
-Consider the tree induced by the $2k$ subdivision vertices, which we call the {\it induced subdivision tree}.
-Note that every leaf of the induced subdivision tree is a subdivision vertex; in addition, there might also be subdivision vertices which are non-leaf vertices.
+Consider the minimal subtree containing the $2k$ subdivision vertices, which we call the {\it induced subdivision tree}.
+Note that every leaf of the induced subdivision tree is a subdivision vertex of $\G((T_k, \omega_k))$; in addition, there might also be subdivision vertices which are non-leaf vertices, as occurs in Fig.~\ref{fig1}(iii).

 These concepts are illustrated by the example shown in Fig.~\ref{fig1}.